-We recently put $350,000 toward reconstructing Jacob K. Javits Playground at the northeast end of the park.
-Our work is fueled by some 38,000 volunteer hours.
-A new plan tackles recurring soil problems, identifying ways to open up and frame views, expand existing perennial groupings, and incorporate small shrubs at key locations to create more structure and cohesion in the garden year round.
-The approach will help minimize ongoing maintenance of the garden and yet preserve its romantic feel and otherworldly aura.
+- Heather Garden – Our Framework Plan tackles recurring soil problems, identifying ways to open up and frame views, expand existing perennial groupings, and incorporate small shrubs at key locations to create more structure and cohesion.
+The approach will help minimize ongoing maintenance of the garden and preserve its romantic feel and otherworldly aura.

-A large donation to the park could transform or restore vistas and provide more safe, clean areas for the whole community.
-To learn about major giving opportunities, please contact Executive Director Jennifer Hoppa by email at email@example.com or by phone at (212) 795-1388 ext 301.
+A large donation or Legacy Gift to the park could transform or restore vistas and stone walls and provide more safe and clean areas.
+To learn more about giving opportunities, please contact our Executive Director (212) 795-1388 or [email protected].
 Your contribution is tax deductible within the limits prescribed by law.

 Fort Tryon Park Trust